Moin Nawaz Warraich: Military career

 Warraich is a Pakistan Army officer and has served as a Major until his retirement in 1995.

 Political career

-Warraich ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-109 (Gujrat) in 2002 Pakistani general election but was unsuccessful.
+Warraich ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-109 (Gujrat) in the 2002 Pakistani general election but was unsuccessful.

-Warraich was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-109 (Gujrat-II) in 2013 Pakistani general election.
+Warraich was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-109 (Gujrat-II) in the 2013 Pakistani general election.